Lars-m/week6-javascript2/README.md

-"# JavaScriptPeriod2"
-# JavaScript (p2), DOM, AJAX, JSON and an introduction to the Single Page Architecture
+# JavaScript(p2), DOM, AJAX, JSON + an introduction to the Single Page Architecture

 ## Plan